 Photographs of the event.
 Some have already appeared on Facebook.

 28 January 2018: After 27 years ministry in Glencairn the Rev Ken Houston led his final service with us today.
 It was a meeting of the congregations of both St Andrew's and St Columba's, and was held in St Columba's.
 (There were further heating problems in St Andrew's church.)
 Ken conducted Morning Prayer and the other members of the Ministry Team (Peter, Adrian and Emma Fleming) read lessons and led prayers.
 Ken sermon was about the "new things" God had done throughout history from the creation through to the resurrection and anticipated the second coming of Christ.
 He mentioned the "new things" he was personally involved with, namely Training for and Ordination into the Auxiliary Ministry of the Church during the early 1980s, and his appointment along with Captain Scott McDonald to ministry in St Andrew's, this being the first time that a stipendiary lay minister and an Auxiliary Minister (clergy) were appointed as a team to lead a parish.
-Ken went on to mention the "new things" in store for the parishes as part of an outer urban Missional District which our Bishop hopes to intyroduce to outer Mid Belfast in the near future.
-The other" new thing" for the parishes to anticipate is the Ordination of Peter in September and teh training and ordination of Adrian to the Ordained Local Ministry, an office recently approved by the General Synod.
+Ken went on to mention the "new things" in store for the parishes as part of an outer urban Missional District which our Bishop hopes to introduce to outer Mid Belfast in the near future.
+The other" new thing" for the parishes to anticipate is the Ordination of Peter in September 2018 and the training and ordination of Adrian to the Ordained Local Ministry, an office recently approved by the General Synod.

 After a buffet lunch speeches were made and retirement gifts were presented to Ken and his wife Patricia.

-Photographs of this event, mostly taken by Eddie Stone will appear soon.
+Photographs of this event, by Eddie Stone.

 10 September 2017: Today the Rev Emma Rutherford, Diocesan Curate in charge of St Andrew's left to take up a new position as Rector of St Molua's Church Stormont, Diocese of Down and Dromore.
 She has served in St Andrew's for 4 years and, jointly, in St Columba's Whiterock for 2 years.
 This was Emma's first "in charge" appointment after ordination in 2011 (Deacon) and 2012 (Priest) and she brought youthful energy and colour to the parish.
 We will remember her for introducing our weekly "action song" and for her skill in designing and making articles for the annual Crafts and Coffee Sale.
 Needless to say we shall remember her for her faithful leadership of the parishes, her care in leading worship and her pastoral concern.
 Our loss is St Molua's gain.